comprna/humming/README.md

 chr14 Ensembl exon  73753818  73754022  0.0 - . gene_id "ENSG00000000001"; transcript_id "ENST00000000001.1";

 ```
-The columns correspond to: chromosome, source, feature, start, end, score, strand, frame, and the composite column 9; where
+The columns correspond to: `chromosome, source, feature, start, end, score, strand, frame`, and the composite `column 9`; where
 column 9 requires the format as shown in the example.